-The Fiscal Year 2013 budget appropriation language links student eligibility to a specific Expected Family Contribution (EFC), should the appropriation be insufficient to cover full and fees for all eligible students, as determined by the Free Application for Federal Student Aid (FAFSA), and allows the Board of Higher Education to adopt guidelines for this purpose.
-The attached guidelines have been amended to comply with the FY 2013 budget language.
+The Fiscal Year 2013 budget appropriation language links student eligibility to a specific Expected Family Contribution (EFC), should the appropriation be insufficient to cover full tuition and fees for all eligible students, as determined by the Free Application for Federal Student Aid (FAFSA) and allows the BHE to adopt guidelines for this purpose.
+The attached guidelines are amended to comply with the FY 2013 budget appropriation language.

-SECTION P: DEPARTMENT OF CHILDREN AND FAMILIES ADOPTED CHILDREN TUITION WAIVER AND FEE ASSISTANCE PROGRAM
+SECTION Q: DEPARTMENT OF CHILDREN AND FAMILIES FOSTER CHILD TUITION WAIVER AND FEE ASSISTANCE PROGRAM